fedehertz/fedehertz/README.md

-## Hey!
+### Hey!
 I'm Fede 👋

 💻 I'm a software engineer

-:airplane: Currently working at Despegar

-☕ Experienced mainly in backend programming (Java, Scala, Groovy, Kotlin and Ruby, among others)
+☕ Experienced mainly in backend programming & designing

 ⚽ I love soccer and sports in general